 Azure Virtual Machines#

-The Azure Virtual Machines client of Lithops can provide a truely serverless user experience on top of Azure VMs where Lithops creates new Virtual Machines (VMs) dynamically in runtime and scale Lithops jobs against them.
-Alternatively Lithops can start and stop an existing VM instances.
+The Azure Virtual Machines client of Lithops can provide a truely serverless user experience on top of Azure VMs where Lithops creates new Virtual Machines (VMs) dynamically in runtime and scale Lithops jobs against them (Create & Reuse modes).
+Alternatively Lithops can start and stop an existing VM instance (Consume Mode).

 Installation#